This article is part of Managing bug report in issue tracker series.

 Note: by default bug reporting user accounts will have access to all other projects, unless these projects has group with "Entry" assigned.
 I.e. by default project has no group assigned - this means world access to project.
 You should explicitly add group to project to exclude other users (non-members) from accessing project.

-1. Enter BugZilla details into EurekaLog configuration of your projects:
+1. Enter BugZilla details into EurekaLog settings of your projects:

 BugZilla settings filled into EurekaLog options